-Countryside that contributes vistas of high value towards the River Colne and its estuary, or that can be clearly viewed from the river or land on the Rowhedge and Fingringhoe side of the river as shown on the Wivenhoe Proposals map (Colne Protection Belt) should be protected from development which significantly detracts from these vistas or views.
+Countryside that contributes vistas of high value towards the River Colne and its estuary, or that can be clearly viewed from the river or land on the Rowhedge and Fingringhoe side of the river and which is shown on Figure 14 and the Proposals Map as the River Colne Special Character Area should be protected from development which significantly detracts from these vistas or views.
 Any development proposal should satisfy the following conditions:

-- (i) Demonstrate a need to be located in the Colne Protection Belt area; and - (ii) Be safe from flooding and not have an unacceptable impact on the estuarine coast; and - (iii) Not significantly impact on the landscape character, on important nature conservation, or on maritime uses; and - (iv) Have economic and social benefits important to the well-being of the estuarine coast; and - (v) Take into account the effects of climate change; and - (vi) Must not hinder any proposed coastal path. - 9.17 The adopted Colchester Borough Local Plan proposes the expansion of the University of Essex on to land south and west of Boundary Road.
+- (I) Demonstrate a need to be located in the River Colne Special Character Area; and - (II) Be safe from flooding and not have an unacceptable impact on the estuarine coast; and - (III) Not significantly impact on the landscape character, on important nature conservation, or on maritime uses; and - (IV) Have economic and social benefits important to the well-being of the estuarine coast; and - (V) Take into account the effects of climate change; and - (VI) Must not hinder any proposed coastal path. - 9.17 The adopted Colchester Borough Local Plan proposes the expansion of the University of Essex on to land south and west of Boundary Road although it is proposed to remove this allocation in the emerging Local Plan.
 This area is of high landscape value as evidenced in the Open Countryside Assessment Report and has been highlighted as an area of importance to the actual and perceived separation of Wivenhoe from the University of Essex campus.
 It also contains a wooded wild life site.
 As a result the Wivenhoe Neighbourhood Plan Steering Group have been in discussions with the University of Essex and Colchester Borough Council regarding the future development plans of the University.

-From those discussions it seems that the University has a preference to accommodate its existing expansion plans within its current site and do not require the use of land south and west of Boundary Road.
-Therefore in agreement with the University and Colchester Borough Council, the Wivenhoe Neighbourhood Plan proposes the removal of this designation from the adopted Colchester Borough Local Plan 2001 - 2021.
-This University expansion designation is referenced in the Core Strategy as a proposed development in the East Colchester Growth Area and specifically in the Site Allocations DPD under Policy EC7.
-Following the removal of this proposed expansion site the land should revert to protection from development in accordance with Policies WIV3 and WIV4 of the Wivenhoe Neighourhood Plan relating to settlement separation and landscape impact, respectively.
+Whilst the development of the Campus is constrained by a number of environmental and heritage issues, the University is of the view that it should be able to accommodate its growth needs, up to 2024 /2025, within its existing land ownership.
+However, beyond that date, it is likely that it will need to expand beyond its current boundaries.
+Discussions with the University have revealed that it is willing to forgo the expansion allocation, as set out in the adopted Colchester Local Plan 2001 - 2021, provided that an appropriate, replacement, allocation is made.
+Therefore, in agreement with the University and Colchester Borough Council, the Town Council supports the removal of this designation from the adopted Colchester Borough Local Plan 2001 - 2021 and the identification of a replacement allocation in the emerging Local Plans or any subsequent Strategic Growth DPD relating to the proposed Tendring Colchester Borders Garden Community (see para 13.12).
+The current University expansion designation is referenced in the adopted Core Strategy as a proposed development in the East Colchester Growth Area and specifically in the Site Allocations DPD under Policy EC7.
+Following the removal of this proposed expansion site, the land should revert to protection from inappropriate development in accordance with Policies WIV3 and WIV4 of the Wivenhoe Neighbourhood Plan relating to settlement separation and landscape impact, respectively.